 Perhaps one of the best movie horror franchises ever made, Friday The 13th was always destined to attempt a replica experience for gamers.
 Interestingly, a new movie was expected to continue Friday The 13th, however, this was greeted which huge disappointment among fans, as it was unexpectedly denounced.
 With that said, the gaming community ignited with excitement once they a title was being developed as a video game.
 Sometimes, expectations can be set too high.
 Consider the resources available to the developer, and Gun Media, the creators, have done a fine job.
 Yes, you’ll find flaws, but the core gameplay is excellent – and certainly scary.
 Initial online server issues plague this online-only game, but these problems appear to be in the past.
 With deeper pockets, Gun Media could have turned this into one of the world’s most amazing horror games, but realistically speaking, this is still a horror title that bucks the trend.
 Since this game is attracting popularity, I wouldn’t rule out the re-announcement of the movie.

 As visuals improve and technology advances, the horror genre is one area that is truly evolving.
 From virtual reality to movie-styled graphics, horror fans are in great shape to continue seeing some amazing releases.
-Since we want this to be the best list for scary horror games, we will continue to add games that prove the ultimate scary experience.
+Since we want this to be the best list for scary horror games that are perfect for Halloween, we will continue to add games that prove the ultimate scary experience.
 Thus, which are your favourite horror games?
 Be sure to leave the list in the comments below – we’ll be watching out and ready to feature them in this editorial if we agree.